The Museum's lichen collection is one of the world's largest, and is an important research resource.

 The collection consists of about 400,000 specimens and at least 10,000 type specimens.

-The Museum does not keep collections of non-lichenised ascomycetes or basidiomycetes.
-This material was transferred to the Royal Botanic Gardens Kew as a permanent loan.
+The Museum no longer keeps collections of non-lichenised ascomycetes or basidiomycetes.
+This material was transferred to the Royal Botanic Gardens, Kew on permanent loan.

 - English Botany (Smith and Sowerby collection)

 - Fungal Model Collection (J Sowerby)

 The collections contain lichens and lichenicolous fungi from around the world including Britain, Ireland, Antarctic areas, Australia, Chile and New Zealand.

 Looking for a specific specimen?

 The lichen collection is being digitised